ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         **Why Buy from Assembly Solutions**

-        * UK Official Stockist of GEM Terminals
+        * UK Stockist of GEM Terminals

-        * Full Range of Stock Available from GEM Catalogue
+        * Range of Stock Available from GEM Catalogue

         * Excellent Customer Service